WELCOME TO THE MILWAUKEE AREA RADIO ENTHUSIASTS WEB SITE WITH SOME PERSONAL STUFF FROM YOUR WEBMEISTER

 The cost is $6.00 for a student membership, $12.00 for a single membership and $18.00 for a family membership.
 Membership is prorated if you join in months other then September.

-All meetings are held in the Community Room (G150) at the Mayfair shopping center.
+All meetings are held in the Meeting Room (G150) at the Mayfair shopping center.
 The dates for the up coming meetings are:

 Make your plans now.

 The meetings start at 2:00 P.M. sharp, (most of the time).
 If there are any changes to the dates or time, the change will be noted here.